qcnotes/qcnotes.github.io/_posts/2024-10-12-Quantum-Operations-Part-III.md

 \left( r_{x}, r_{y}, r_{z} \right) \to \left( (1-p)r_{x}, (1-p)r_{y}, (1-p)r_{z} \right)
 $$

-All the coordiates disappear converging to center of Bloch sphere.
+All the coordiates disappear converging to center of Bloch sphere as the p increases (0->1) as the time progresses.
+This center of Block sphere is maximally entangled state.
 The geometrical representation of depolarizing channel channel is depicted below.

 #### 4) **Amplitude-damping channel:**